adi33kumar/play_with_bits/README.md

 # play_with_bits
-This repository maintains examples and codes explained in play with Bits YouTube channel for pubic sharing.
+This repository maintains examples and codes explained in play with Bits YouTube channel for public sharing.